xdeama/personal-site-hugo/hugo/content/en/blog/2024-02-01_jhipster-keycloak-routing.md

 Typically, you'd solve this by adding an entry to your system's hosts file, but this can be inconvenient or restricted on work machines.
 There is a straightforward alternative solution.

 To avoid modifying your hosts file, you can use a more elegant workaround using a webbrowser with host resolver overwrite options, like Chromium.
-On macOS with Chromium installed, you should be able to use this terminal command to open a Chromium Session with its own host resolver overwrite for keycloak to localhost:
+On macOS with Chromium installed, you should be able to use this terminal command to open a Chromium Session with its own host resolver overwrite for *keycloak* to *localhost*:

 ```zsh
 chromium --host-resolver-rules="MAP keycloak localhost" http://localhost:8081